Odor Monitoring and Control

 • Regulatory advocacy, where we assist our clients in negotiating reasonable regulations at the federal, state, and local levels.

 • Litigation support and expert witness services.
-SCS experts successfully assist our clients in defending against toxic tort, public nuisance, class action, and mass action lawsuits utilizing our air quality, GHG, odor, and risk assessment experience and expertise.
+Our SCS experts help clients defend against toxic tort, public nuisance, class action, and mass action lawsuits, drawing on our air quality, GHG, odor, and risk assessment experience.

 • Air pollution control equipment evaluation and design.
 SCS’s engineers evaluate, specify, and design various types of pollution equipment.